Newcomers - Welcome!

 What about if I’m agnostic or atheist?

-Yes, some of our members are agnostics, atheists, humanists, scientists.
-There are others who fully embrace the notion of “God”.
+Yes, some of our members are agnostics or atheists, and there are others who do believe in God.
 We provide a safe place to explore and grow spiritually, wherever they start from and wherever they journey.

 What holidays and ceremonies are celebrated?